patsicko/dynamic-form-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+  # This project was built for learning purpose to master how you can make a dynamic form.

+  By MANIBAHO Patrick

 In the project directory, you can run:

 ### `npm start`